kevinros/contextAndConnections/src/README.md

 - [ ] Add more domains to the data set
 - [ ] Try with newer reddit comments
 - [ ] Add data parallel wrappers
+- [ ] Use model files and place all hyper parameters in there
+- [ ] Semantic search baseline
+- [ ] Transformer performance on dev